projectcontour/contour/design/automated-provisioning-design.md

 ## Goals
 - Create an optional dynamic Gateway provisioner, implemented in `projectcontour/contour` as a subcommand of the `contour` binary and deployed as a separate Deployment, in order to have a conformant Gateway API implementation.
+- Support all major functionality that the Contour operator/`Contour` CRD currently provide within the Gateway provisioner.
 - Deprecate the Contour operator and associated `Contour` CRD, to focus effort on the Gateway provisioner.

 ## Design